kassibuss/nt_callout/README.md

 # nt_callout
-Adds a panel to the players screen which shows the callout of the current location of the player
+Adds callouts in front of the players name in chat for easier communication.
+WIP